Caiden553/Caiden553/README.md

 - 👋 Hi, I’m @Caiden553
 - 👀 I’m interested in becoming a game develouper
 - 🌱 I’m currently learning Java script.
-I don't know much right about it right now.
+I don't know much much about it right now.
+But i'm learning
 - 💞️ I’m looking to collaborate on nothing
 - 📫 You can reach me on my discord.
 My user is ThunderShockCaiden
 - 😄 Pronouns: He/Him